tonyli508/LinkedinSwift/README.md

 ## Known issues

-It seems Linkedin 1.0.7 messed up with `Bitcode support.` again.
-You need to turn off Bitcode to make it work.
+-It seems Linkedin 1.0.7 messed up with `Bitcode support.` again.
+You need to turn off Bitcode to make it work.- seems can turn on Bitcode now.